7 Bad Sitting Habits That Affect Your Body Long-Term

 Next on our list of bad sitting habits that affect your body long-term is your feet not touching the ground while sitting in your chair!
 While this may appear to be a funny image in your head, sitting without feet support can result in negative impacts to your health.

 If your feet don’t touch the ground or a chair foot rest, your legs dangle.
-This position causes your pelvis to tilt backwards and make your core muscles work overtime to compensate.
+This bad sitting position causes your pelvis to tilt backwards and make your core muscles work overtime to compensate.
 Before you think this is going to give you abs at the office, think again.
 Instead, it can be a cause of muscle strain and chronic lower back pain!

 The ideal solution is to position your chair at a height where your feet touch the floor and your thighs are parallel to the ground.
 If this doesn’t work with your desk height, a small foot rest under desks is an easy solution.
 Without a foot rest we resort to subconscious changes in our body positioning to compensate such as hooking our feet around the base of the chair or the next bad sitting habit on our list: sitting with your legs crossed!